BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 Replicate the following steps to familiarize yourself with basic inputs into the SE console:

-**1\.
+#### 2.3.1\.
 In the console enter the following command.
-This will print “Hello World” on the console:**
+This will print “Hello World” on the console:

 `
 _P(“Hello World”)